 Questions?
 Call us at 800-810-7790

-Are you not meeting your cholesterol goals with pravastatin?
+Not meeting your cholesterol goals with pravastatin?

-Switch to Zypitamag
+Switch to ZYPITAMAG (pitavastatin)

-Key Features of Zypitamag (pitavastatin)
+Key Features of ZYPITAMAG (pitavastatin)

 • Similar metabolism to pravastatin